enigmadigital/Formerly/README.md

 ```

 ## Updates
+* 1.5.1
+  * Fix email template submission so twig filters can be used.
+This helps with a lot of reported issues.
+You can now format dates the way you want.
+And also output multi value fields like checkbox lists using {mycheckboxlist|join(',')}
 * 1.5.0
   * HOT FIX - Submissions view not working in Craft 2.5.
 It now works.
 I haven't quite got the new settings filter working, but the priority was to get a release out there that works
 * 1.4.0